timecode/CloudflarePagesPoC/content/posts/cloudflare-pages-poc/index.en.md

     Default versions for build dependencies may well be quite old.
     {{< /admonition >}}

-    There are separate environment variables for `Production` and `Preview` builds, so always try out new versions in a Preview build before upgrading the Production ENV.
+    There are separate environment variables for `Production` and `Preview` builds, so always try out new versions in a Preview build (see below) before upgrading the Production ENV.

-    Either way, environment variables should be set to match your development environment.
+    Either way, environment variables should be set to match your local development environment where possible.

     Go to your Pages Project page > Settings > Environment Variables